-- Bring the water to the boil in the kettle. - Carefully, fill one container to 3⁄4 full with hot water. - Half fill the other container with cold water and add five ice cubes. - Place the test tube vertically in the container with hot water for a couple of minutes, and see what happens. - Place the test tube in the container with cold water, and see what happens. - You can repeat the last steps several times.
+- Bring the water to the boil in the kettle. - Carefully, fill one container to 3⁄4 full with hot water. - Half fill the other container with cold water and add five ice cubes. - Make sure that the water level in the small plastic tube is visible.
+If it is not, remove the bung and fill the test tube up with water.
+On replacing the bung, water will be forced up through the small plastic tube - Place the test tube vertically in the container with hot water for a couple of minutes, and see what happens. - Place the test tube in the container with cold water, and see what happens. - You can repeat the last steps several times.